TurboQuery/TurboQuery/README.md

 ## Classes and Methods Documentation

-Below is the documentation for each class and its methods in the package.
+- Below is the documentation for each class and its methods in the package.
+- Each class is designed to handle specific types of database operations, providing both asynchronous methods.
+- Each method includes examples to illustrate its usage.
+- Use class by inject it via DI or create an instance of it.
+- Each class injected with Singleton lifetime.
+- Use methods directly via DI proparity name
 ### QueryExecutor